tannerdalen/enchantology/README.md

        + Obtained: Table & random loot
        + Apply to: Sharp weapon
     + **Vitality**
        + Your strike replenishes life to your victim's bones.
-Substantial increase (greater than Smite) to damage dealth to exclusively the Wither and Wither Skeletons.
+Substantial increase (greater than Smite) to damage dealt exclusively to Wither and Wither Skeletons.
        + Obtained: Bastion Treasure Chest
        + Apply to: Sharp Weapon
     + **Will of Animus**